avocado-framework/avocado/man/avocado.rst

- run         Run one or more tests (test module in .py, test alias or dropin) list        List available test modules sysinfo     Collect system information multiplex   Generate a list of dictionaries with params from a multiplex file plugins     List all plugins loaded datadir     List all relevant directories used by avocado
+ run         Run one or more tests (test module in .py, test alias or dropin) list        List available test modules sysinfo     Collect system information multiplex   Generate a list of dictionaries with params from multiplex file(s) plugins     List all plugins loaded datadir     List all relevant directories used by avocado